mherman22/CreateFhirResources/README.md

 ## The steps i have followed to created the resources are;

--  Download the Json Fhir Schema (http://hl7.org/fhir/fhir.schema.json.zip).
+-  Download the Json Fhir Schema [fhir schema](http://hl7.org/fhir/fhir.schema.json.zip).
 -  Create the **CreateFhirResources** folder.
 -  Open the CreateFhirResources folder in vscode.
 -  Copy the **json Fhir Schema** extract insode the folder